Songwriting duo that started collaborating in 2011.

 Our first EP, Yoyo xno, has five tracks altogether.
 Two of them were remixed versions of the single Unrefined / Poison and the three remaining songs were released for the first time.
 First track In my room was written for the collection “Contagious Guitars” the year before, the song Pet Farm (Happy Hog) was made prior to this project back in 2008 and All the way came to be at the beginning of the year of the release.
 Last song mentioned needed more than our voices to become the idea that we had in our heads and some good people came around to help us realize that idea.
 EP released November 4, 2016.

 Second EP “DIRT” came out March 17, 2017.
 1. Ground is clay was written and recorded three years prior to this release.
 Lead vocals is from the first creation of the song and sung into a cell phone mic in the middle of the night.
 2. Man in clay and 3.
 I’m doin’ it too were written for the compilation “What goes down must come up“on the original website.
 2 has a harmonized guitar solo inspired by the American band “Eagles” and induced the making of 1 which in turn lead to the creation of 3.
 The overblown use of the word clay in these lyrics lead to 4.
-Muddy Waters (if not clay – try mud), a 5/4 piece inspired by the song “Take Five” by Dave Brubeck and hence the name of this EP = DIRT (seems to gather clay and mud rather well).
+Muddy Waters (if not clay – try mud), a 5/4 piece inspired by the song “Take Five” by Dave Brubeck and all this clay and mud lead us to name this EP “DIRT”.
 Songs not easily connected to the word “Dirt” are 5.
 Great Reward which comes from the collecton “Contagious Guitars” and 6.
 Lifetime that comes from “Capturing Sensations” – the last track is actually the demo recorded just as the song was written and not the elaborated version that we had in mind to begin with and that was broadcasted in some parts of the US some years earlier but never released on streaming services in that manner.